 With help from our 100 affiliates, Swim Guide delivers free up-to-date water quality information for over 8,000 beaches, lakes, rivers, and swimming holes.

-Swim Guide delivers free real-time water quality information for over 7,000 beaches, lakes, rivers, and swimming holes in Canada, the U.S., Mexico, the Bahamas, Costa Rica, Ireland, France, Denmark, New Zealand, Australia, and Kenya.
-Swim Guide is available in English, French, and Spanish.
+Swim Guide is currently active in Canada, the U.S., Mexico, the Bahamas, Costa Rica, Ireland, France, Denmark, New Zealand, Australia, and Kenya.

-Swim Guide offers water quality information for a wide variety of beaches, ranging from city parks to remote lakes ideal for camping.
+Swim Guide is easy to use and offers water quality information for a wide variety of beaches, ranging from city parks to remote lakes.